 There are a few steps you can take to determine the best trim size for your book.
 I can't tell you what trim size you should make your book.
 As a publisher, that is your call.
 However, each month, I go through the USA Today bestseller list, the Amazon top-sellers, and the New York Times bestseller lists and compile a list of the most common trim sizes they all have.
 The list below will tell you what sizes more people are purchasing in your category at the publication of this blog post.
 This list also tells you what sizes established publishers are choosing based on their research.
 (I LOVE borrowing research from companies that have a lot more money than me.)

 Trim sizes are just the beginning!
-Learn more about book covers in The Ultimate Guide to Master Your Book Cover Design.
+Learn more about book covers with IngramSpark's Book-Building Tool!

 The real purpose of this list is to allow you to see what established publishers (best-selling publishers) are doing with their trim sizes in your category.
 Why do we care?
 Because book buyers, booksellers, librarians, even some savvy consumers are lead and “trained” to think of professionally published books as the standard.
 If Random House, Simon & Schuster, and HarperCollins all agree that 4x6 is not a great trim size for general fiction paperbacks, then your 4x6 general fiction paperback will look a little out of place!